 - Awareness raising: Communication of where AWD+ is feasible and likely to have high impacts—and where it is not—and greater awareness of the incentives associated with AWD+.

 - Information kiosk

 - National and regionally appropriate policy and implementation guidance

-The project is carried out with funding from the CCAC Agriculture Initiative and co-funding by CCAFS, IRRI and CIAT.
-IRRI and CIAT are implementing the project and supporting national partners in Bangladesh and Vietnam (IRRI) and Colombia (CIAT).
+The project is carried out with funding from the CCAC Agriculture Initiative and co-funding by CCAFS.
+IRRI and CIAT are working with national partners in Bangladesh and Vietnam (IRRI) and Colombia (CIAT).
 CCAFS supports the component by coordinating across the two organizations and ensuring that cross-cutting concerns related to decision-support tools, capacity building, data for the information platforms, and gender are fully integrated.
-CCAFS will also collaborate with the CGIAR Research Program on Rice (GRiSP).
+CCAFS also collaborates with the CGIAR Research Program on Rice (GRiSP).